Request Assessment

 While both aim to nurture leads and increase conversions, lifecycle marketing takes a more targeted approach.
 It focuses on managing each stage of the funnel and the transitions between them, while demand generation takes a wider, more holistic view.

-Additionally, you might have demand generation marketers who oversee a company’s demand generation efforts, but you typically don’t have “lifecycle marketers.”
+Additionally, you might have demand generation marketers overseeing a company’s efforts, but you typically don’t have “lifecycle marketers.”
 Instead, you have people who focus on specific transition points within the funnel.
 For example, the person responsible for optimizing the visitor-to-lead conversion is probably not also responsible for the customer-to-evangelist conversion.

 Disclaimer: Lifecycle marketing better applies to companies with a long, complex sales cycle than companies with a frictionless funnel.
 If your company leverages product-led growth, you should check out these posts on product-qualified leads and the impact of freemium on content strategy.